How are annuities taxed?

 Non-Qualified Annuities (Post-Tax)

 Post-tax, or non-qualified annuities, are funded with after-tax dollars.
 There are fewer limitations or regulations here to consider.
+Keep in mind that early withdrawals may incur an IRS penalty.

 Here's how they work:

-Funding: You can fund a non-qualified annuity by sending cash via ACH transfer or by liquidating a taxable account and transferring the proceeds to one of our top-rated carriers.
+• Fund: You can fund a non-qualified annuity by sending cash via ACH transfer or by liquidating a taxable account and transferring the proceeds to one of our top-rated carriers.

-Tax-Deferred Growth: The primary benefit is that your investment gains accrue on a tax-deferred basis.
+• Enjoy Tax-Deferred Growth: The primary benefit is that your investment gains accrue on a tax-deferred basis.
 This can be a significant advantage over similarly yielding fixed-income accounts and high-yield savings accounts, where gains are taxed annually.

 Streamlined Process with Trusted Carriers